|Josiah Alamu, PhD

 Dr. Dorine Brand is an Assistant Professor in the Department of Public Health at the University of Illinois at Springfield.
 She completed her education at the University of Illinois receiving her Ph.D. in Community Health (Urbana-Champaign), a Master of Public Health (Chicago) and a Bachelor of Science in Community Health (Urbana-Champaign).

-Dr. Brand’s primary interests include exploring mechanisms that will help reduce health disparities among racial groups, developing effective behavioral strategies to improve poor health outcomes for minorities, and implementing health promotion activities to foster healthy lifestyles.
-Dr. Brand’s research examines the role of faith-based organizations in facilitating health programming within the African American community.
+Dr. Brand’s primary interests include exploring mechanisms that will help reduce health disparities between racial groups, developing effective behavioral strategies to improve poor health outcomes for minorities, and implementing health promotion activities to foster healthy lifestyles.
+Dr. Brand examines the role of faith-based organizations in facilitating health programming within the African American community.
 Additionally, she teaches community health-related courses and has an emphasis in campus and community outreach.

 Kathy DeBarr PhD, MS